LoLab-MSM/PyBILT/README.md

 ## Documentation

+Visit the PyBILT docs on [Read the Docs](http://pybilt.readthedocs.io/en/latest/index.html).
+Docs can also be viewed offline/locally by opening the [PyBILT/docs/build/html/index.html](docs/build/html/index.html) file from the repo in a web browser; however, this build of the docs is not updated often.
+In addition
-PyBILT now has some documentation!
-Visit them on [Read the Docs](http://pybilt.readthedocs.io/en/latest/index.html).
-In addition to the docs, there are currently a few Jupyter IPython [notebooks](jupyter_notebooks) that provide some examples and show some basic usage.
-More of these are in the pipeline.
-Although they are also not fully extensive, the [tests](tests) can serve as a useful place to examine some basic usage and functionality.
+to the doc pages, there are currently a few Jupyter IPython [notebooks](jupyter_notebooks) that provide some examples and show some basic usage (these have not been updated/tested for/with python 3 yet); updates and more of these are in the pipeline.

 ------